tech-keno/strawhatsvit/README.md

 > $ pip install -r 'requirements.txt'

-create a file called .env and get **contents from discord????
-WE NEED TO CHANGE THIS**
+create a file called .env and put in key

+key gotten from creating one at https://www.mongodb.com/

 run this command to start the backend